llama-cpt/awesome-continue-pretraining/README.md

 Takeaway:
 1. The length of the warmup phase does not ap- pear to have a significant effect on the Pile and SlimPajama validation losses.

-2.1 Rewarming then decaying the learning rate appears necessary to learn well on the down- stream task.
+2. a) Rewarming then decaying the learning rate appears necessary to learn well on the down- stream task.
 Moreover, while keeping a con- stant learning is initially advantageous on Pile, this advantage vanishes when training long enough on SlimPajama.

-2.2 A model that only learns on SlimPajama per- forms worse on SlimPajama than models pre- trained on Pile in spite of being optimised solely for the downstream task, highlighting positive transfer between the two datasets.
+    b).
+A model that only learns on SlimPajama per- forms worse on SlimPajama than models pre- trained on Pile in spite of being optimised solely for the downstream task, highlighting positive transfer between the two datasets.

-3.1 Rewarming the learning rate appears to be a significant cause for the degradation of perfor- mance seen previously when starting to learn on the downstream task, as evidenced by re- warming then decaying the learning rate while training on the same dataset.
+4. a) Rewarming the learning rate appears to be a significant cause for the degradation of perfor- mance seen previously when starting to learn on the downstream task, as evidenced by re- warming then decaying the learning rate while training on the same dataset.

-3.2 The models donot appear to be able to recover from the performance hit due to rewarming the learning rate when training on the same dataset.
+   b) The models donot appear to be able to recover from the performance hit due to rewarming the learning rate when training on the same dataset.

-4. Using an earlier checkpoint when pretraining on the Pile does not lead to learning faster on SlimPajama.
+6. Using an earlier checkpoint when pretraining on the Pile does not lead to learning faster on SlimPajama.

 ## Continual Learning for Large Language Models: A Survey